newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

 Ideas
 -----

-There’s a lot more that can be done with this type of attack…
+There's a lot more that can be done with this type of attack...

 Safer Assembly Code
 ~~~~~~~~~~~~~~~~~~~